We get it! Sometimes it's easier to talk to a person.

 - Air permit requirements for small sources of air emissions have changed

 - New e-Service for air permit termination requests

 - Pharmaceutical wastes: new requirements and allowances

-Closed. $3.7M round for grants to fund replacement of older large and medium-sized trucks (class 4-8, not long-haul) and transit buses.
-Up to $40,000 or 25% of the overall cost of the vehicle.
+Awarded. $3.7M round for grants to fund replacement of older large and medium-sized trucks (class 4-8, not long-haul) and transit buses.

 Closed: Grant funding ($40,000 total) for projects that reduce emissions of high global warming potential (HGWP) greenhouse gas (GHG) refrigerants from facilities in Minnesota.